Knee Replacement

 instructions from your surgeon on how to contact the SPAC clinic.

-Your appointment may take up to one hour and you may have tests, such
+Your appointment may take place over the phone or in-person.
+Please note it may take up to one hour and you may have tests, such

 - Your prescription and non-prescription medications including vitamins and herbal remedies.